 Oeder Weg: Phone: +49 6995929564 - mail@derfettebulle.de

 Since 1999, Schandis has been serving authentic Persian cuisine in the heart of Frankfurt.
-In the list of the fancy restaurants in Frankfurt, Schandis can’t be missed.
+Schandis belongs on any list of fancy restaurants in Frankfurt.

-The fancy dining room with oriental decoration, chandeliers on the sealing, cloth napkins on the table, beautiful plates and cutlery, is just a perfect spot for a romantic dinner in Frankfurt.
+The elegant dining room with Oriental decor, chandeliers on the ceiling, cloth napkins, and beautiful plates and cutlery is the perfect spot for a romantic dinner in Frankfurt.

-And the food is as perfect as the service and decor.
-Schandis offers grilled specialities, like ‘Soltani’ (grilled lamb on skewers), traditional Persian stews, like ‘Fesenjan’ (a stew made with chicken breast, pomegranate and grated walnuts) and Persian rice cuisine, like ‘Shirin Polo ba Morgh’ (braised chicken, served with rice with almonds, pistachios, orange peel and carrots).
+The food is as perfect as the service and decor.
+Schandis offers grilled specialties like ‘Soltani’ (grilled lamb on skewers), traditional Persian stews like ‘Fesenjan’ (a stew made with chicken breast, pomegranate, and grated walnuts), and Persian rice dishes like ‘Shirin Polo ba Morgh’ (braised chicken served with rice with almonds, pistachios, orange peel, and carrots).

-For Vegetarians and Vegans, Schandis offers a special menu.
-Three course meals are available for two and more people.
+For vegetarians and vegans, Schandis offers a special menu.
+Three-course meals are available for two or more people.

 -